 Revenue from the commercialization of derivative products.

-Questions to consider when developing a benefit and revenue sharing provision
+Questions to consider when developing a commercial benefit sharing provision

 Example approaches found in the MAPGuide

-- Potential mechanisms for benefit sharing could include sharing of profits, allocation of a number of doses of the funded product, or in-kind contributions.
+- Allocation of a number of doses of the funded product; and

 - Some development funding agreements also require milestone payments to be made to the funder if the developer is successful in making commercial sales of a funded product.